(Updated on January 29th, 2018)

 Book Findings: Nearly 25% of the 18- to 29-year-olds interviewed said “Christians demonize everything outside of the church” most of the time.
 22% also said the church ignores real-world problems and 18% said that their church was too concerned about the negative impact of movies, music and video games.
 33% of survey participants felt that “church is boring.”
 20% of those who attended as a teenager said that God appeared to be missing from their experience of church.
 Many young adults do not like the way churches appear to be against science.
 Over 33% of young adults said that “Christians are too confident they know all the answers” and 25% of them said that “Christianity is anti-science.”
 17% percent of young Christians say they’ve “made mistakes and feel judged in church because of them.”
 Two out of five young adult Catholics said that the church’s teachings on birth control and sex are “out of date.”
 29% of young Christians said “churches are afraid of the beliefs of other faiths” and feel they have to choose between their friends and their faith.
 Over 33% of young adults said they feel like they can’t ask life’s most pressing questions in church and 23% said they had “significant intellectual doubts” about their faith.

 There you have it; a short summary of some of the research being done on the exodus of young people from the Church and some of the reasons they give for their departure.
 Can a case be made that young Christians are leaving the Church in record numbers?
 Yes.
 Can a case be made that many of these young people are leaving because the culture around them has impacted them deeply and caused them to question the truth claims of Christianity?
 Yes, again.
 So, what are we going to do about it?
 What can be done?
-That’s a topic for my next post.
+Visit our Youth section to get a few ideas.